Environmental Law Australia

 Carmichael Coal (“Adani”) Mine Cases in Queensland courts

-This case study involves a major dispute in the Land Court of Queensland over the Carmichael Coal Mine (commonly known as the “Adani Mine”) proposed in the Galilee Basin of central Queensland and a subsequent judicial review challenge to the mine’s approval in the Supreme Court of Queensland.
+This case study involved a major dispute in the Land Court of Queensland over the Carmichael Coal Mine (commonly known as the “Adani Mine”) proposed in the Galilee Basin of central Queensland and a subsequent judicial review challenge to the mine’s approval in the Supreme Court of Queensland.

 Due to its enormous scale (as originally proposed) and its potential contribution to the climate crisis and ongoing collapse of ecosystems such as coral reefs, the campaign against it became the biggest environmental campaign seen in Australia since the Franklin campaign in the 1980s: